KALORSOR/simple_shell/README.md

 - Write a README with the description of your project
 - You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.
 Format, see [Docker](https://github.com/moby/moby/blob/master/AUTHORS)

-**GitHub**
+**_GitHub_**

 _**There should be one project repository per group.
-If you and your partner have a repository with the same name in both your accounts, you risk a 0% score.
-Add your partner as a collaborator. **_
+The other members do not fork the project to ensure only one of the team has the repository in their github account otherwise you risk scoring 0%**_

 - _**Shell team project by**_